 When importing used or salvage vehicles from the United States into Australia, there’s both good and bad news.
 The good news is that thanks to a free-trade agreement between the two countries, there are generally no import duties and very minimal taxes.
-The bad news is that Australia has a number of restrictions governing the import of used vehicles into the country, especially when it comes to safety and environmental regulations.
+The bad news: on import of damaged cars for sale Australia has a number of restrictions governing, especially when it comes to safety and environmental regulations.

 Below, we’re going to cover everything you need to know.
 We’ll outline the restrictions that Australia has placed on the import of used vehicles, and we’ll also review the process for clearing your vehicle through both U.S. and Australian customs.
 In the end, you’ll be armed with everything you need to know in order to import used U.S. vehicles into Australia without a hitch!